How to Plan a Delivery Route on the Google Maps Route Planner

 3. Not Accounting for Commercial Vehicles’ Parameters

 If you need to plan a route for commercial vehicles or trucks, the Google Maps route planner cannot show you which roads you are allowed to drive on.
 Moreover, you can’t identify low bridges, narrow passages, and other relevant information for truck drivers.
-Truck routing with Google Maps is dangerous.
+Therefore, route planning on Google Maps can’t provide optimal driving directions for commercial fleets.
+Moreover, truck routing with Google Maps can be dangerous.

 When Not to Use Route Optimization with Google Maps